 “Actually, there’s a reason we’re early, Pastor,” the woman started and then gave her husband a slight push.

 “Yea, Pastor.”
 He paused, searching for the right words.
 He didn’t find them.
-“We came to let you know that we’re going to be trying a new church this morning.”
+“We came to let you know that we’ll be trying a new church this morning.”
 He stared down as if he was speaking to his black boots.
-He had the look of a shamed child who’d just gotten caught doing something he knew would result in punishment.
+He had the look of a child who’d just gotten caught doing something he knew he shouldn’t.

 The couple looked at each other, unsure of what to say.